carlosdavis/wordpress-plugins/add-to-any/README.txt

 Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, e-mail, email, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, myspace, twitter, stumbleupon, technorati, icon, icons, wpmu, addtoany, add, any
 Requires at least: 2.0
 Tested up to: 3.0
-Stable tag: 0.9.9.5.3
+Stable tag: 0.9.9.5.7

-Help readers share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google Buzz, Digg, Delicious and many more.
+Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google Buzz, Digg and many more.

 == Description ==

-Help readers **share**, **save**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Google Buzz, Digg, Delicious, and over 100 more social bookmarking and sharing sites.
+The most complete plugin to help people **share**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Google Buzz, Digg, Delicious, and well over 100 more social bookmarking and sharing sites.
 The button comes with AddToAny's customizable **Smart Menu**, which **places the services visitors use at the top of the menu**, based on each visitor's browsing and usage history.

 <a href="http://www.addtoany.com/" title="Sharing and bookmarking button widget" target="_blank">Share Button</a> (demo)

-The E-mail tab makes it easy to share via Google Mail, Yahoo!
+The E-mail tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based e-mailer or desktop program.
 The **Add to Favorites** button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

 Individual **service icons** let you optimize your blog posts for specific social sites.
 Choose from over 100 individual services.